jacwellington/mnpopcenter.github.io/_posts/2015-07-22-interpolation-with-spark.markdown

 ---

 # Overview of Spatial Integration
-I recently used spark to create process that generates new production-ready data.
+I recently used spark to create a process that generates new production-ready data.
 I started knowing very little about spark, hadoop, or HPC in general.
 The following is an overview of the problem that I was trying to solve, and the implementation details of how I solved it.

 ## The Problem
 I work on a webapp called [NHGIS](http://nhgis.org){:target="_blank"} , which delivers modern and historical demographic data online.
-All the data for NHGIS is categorized by variables (e.g. population) and tied to a specific geography and year.
+All the data for NHGIS is categorized by variables (e.g. total male population) and tied to a specific geography and year.
 We have a feature called time series which allows users to download multiple years for the same variable and same geography.
 This makes it very easy to see how different variables have changed over time for a given area, however it can be misleading when geographies keep the same name but change geographic footprint.
 To illustrate this problem I'll give the following example.

 Let's suppose that Minneapolis had a population of 100,000 in the year 2000, and a population of 200,000 in the year 2010.
 Now let's say that in the year 2007 Minneapolis annexed a large portion of St. Paul.
-Is the growth due to more people actually living in a geographic area, or is the growth only due to a border change and demographically things have stayed pretty much the same?
-In this case, it is difficult to tell.
-This is called a nominally integrated time series, because it was created by connecting names of places rather than actual geographic locations.
-Nominally integrated time series are useful to have and easy to create, but don't always give the most useful comparison of data.
+How much of the growth from 2000 to 2010 is due to more people actually living in the same geographic area vs. due to the border change?In this case, it is difficult to tell.
+This type of time series data is called a "nominally integrated" time series, because it was created by connecting the data using the names of places rather than actual geographic locations.
+Nominally integrated time series are useful to have and easy to create, but don't always give the most useful comparison of data, depending on the research question.

 What we plan to provide to our users with is spatially integrated time series, where the geographic footprint stays the same for the data over a period of time.
 The user will be able to pick a geographic time, such as 2010, and multiple data times, such as 2000 and 2010, and be able to compare them side by side using the 2010 geographic footprint.
-In the earlier example, if we were to use spatially integrated time series standardized to 2010, the population for Minneapolis in the year 2000 would have been greater than 100,000 as it would have been using the larger 2010 geographic footprint of Minneapolis.
+In the earlier example, if we were to use "spatially integrated" time series standardized to 2010 geographic footprints, the population for Minneapolis in the year 2000 would have been greater than 100,000 as it would have used the larger 2010 geographic footprint of Minneapolis to figure out the population of that area in both 2000 and 2010.

+Creating these sorts of spatially integrated time series is more challenging than nominally integrated time series.
+I'll now present our approach.

 ## The Solution
 To create spatially integrated time series we start at the smallest unit of geography possible, [blocks](https://en.wikipedia.org/wiki/Census_block){:target="_blank"}.
-Then we ask for a crosswalk file (from highly learned researchers) that maps blocks from 2000 to blocks from 2010.
+Then we ask for a "crosswalk" file (which is given to us from highly learned researchers) that maps census blocks from 2000 to blocks from 2010.
 A few sample lines (with a header row) would look like the following:

 BLOCK2000, BLOCK2010, WEIGHT
 BLOCK A, BLOCK A, .5